 The reappraisal resulted in new assessment values for virtually all homes, with these values being applied beginning with the 2017 Summer tax bills.
 Your home may have very different values before and after the reappraisal.

-Read the City of Detroit Reappraisal FAQ for more information,
+Read the City of Detroit Reappraisal Information Page for more information,